gavinhoward/bc/manuals/development.md

-The error tests in the standard test directory, which include `errors.txt` for both calculators, `posix_errors.txt` for `bc`, and `read_errors.txt` for `dc`, are read line-by-line and shoved through `stdin`, and each line is considered a separate test.
+The error tests in the standard test directory, which include `errors.txt` for both calculators, `posix_errors.txt` for `bc`, and `read_errors.txt` for `dc`, are run by [`tests/errors.sh`][226].
+It reads them line-by-line and shoves the data through `stdin`.
+Each line is considered a separate test.
 For this reason, there can't be any blank lines in the error files in the standard tests directory because a blank line causes a successful exit.

-On the other hand, the tests in the `errors/` directory below the standard tests directory are considered to be one test per file, and they are used differently.
-They are shoved into the calculator through `stdin`, but they are also executed on the command-line.
+On the other hand, the tests in the `errors/` directory below the standard tests directory are run by [`tests/error.sh`][227] and are considered to be one test per file.
+As such, they are used differently.
+They are shoved into the calculator through `stdin`, but they are also executed by passing them on the command-line.

 To add an error test, first figure out which kind you want.